Alexis-Varin/RightCIBERSORTxTools/README.md

   arguments the function has to offer.
 You can use them to reduce the size of your Seurat object.
-I also included a failsafe option to stop the function if, before starting to extract the RNA counts, it detects that the Reference Matrix will be over a spêcified size limit.
+I also included a failsafe option to stop the function if, before starting to extract the RNA counts, it detects that the Reference Matrix will be over the specified size limit.
 This prevents you from waiting a significant amount of time for nothing.

-- While you can always downsample right before building the Reference Matrix with the provided parameters of the Reference Matrix Builder, I very strongly recommend to do it on your Seurat object right after QC and before any downstream analysis (so before normalization, integration, UMAP and FindMarkers) as downsampling after will significantly alter your analysis, especially your differentially expressed genes.
+- While you can always downsample right before building the Reference Matrix with the provided parameters of the Reference Matrix Builder, I strongly recommend to do it on your Seurat object right after QC and before any downstream analysis (so before normalization, integration, UMAP, FindMarkers etc) as downsampling after will significantly alter your analysis, especially your differentially expressed genes.
 I therefore provide a sizing tool to estimate the size of the Reference Matrix that would be built from your Seurat object and suggest a number of cells to downsample from it.
 You can then use the suggested number of cells to downsample your Seurat object before any downstream analysis or even let the function do it for you.

 ## Reference_Matrix_Sizer